NCAS-CMS/epoc/docs/highres_future_member.md

    * highres-future : u-do964
    * highres-future-noghg : u-dp359

-2. Check the spreadsheet for the nitial conditions to use.
+2. Check the spreadsheet for the initial conditions to use.
 The input files can be found on Archer2 under: `/work/n02/n02/annette/EPOC/<id>/`.

 3. Set these initial conditions in the workflow:
    * Atmos restarts: Set `astart` in `app/um/rose-app.conf`